Community Protection Policy

 Where this policy conflicts with the HRTC Community Protection Policy, the Community Protection Policy takes precedence.

 The Panel comprises two members, each with an alternate.
-The Chair is the President, with the Vice-President as their alternate.
+The Chair is the President, with a member of the Committee, selected by the President, as their alternate.
 The second member and their alternate are senior members, elected by the Committee.

 Complaints can be submitted by any member, employee, or guest of the Club.